landonleblanc/max6675-circuitpython-driver/README.md

-Circuitpython driver for MAX6675 therocouple
+Circuitpython driver for MAX6675 thermocouple